 Many women are currently wearing the wrong bra size.
 Whether you've never been measured or you haven't been measured in a while, there's no better time than the present to find out what bra size you should be wearing.
-You can use a bra calculator to determine your size, or you can calculate the measurements yourself with the easy steps below.
+You can calculate the measurements yourself with the easy steps below.

 What you'll need:

 Step 1: Remove your current bra.

 It's best to measure breasts in their natural shape, without a bra or shirt on, for the most accurate bra size.